native-dialog-rs/native-dialog-rs/README.md

 Turn on crate features or embed manifests into the `.exe` to enable visual styling and dpi awareness for your program.
 Check out [examples/windows_manifest](examples/windows_manifest) and [examples/windows_features](examples/windows_features) for example.

-#### Linux dependencies
+#### Linux/BSD dependencies
-The Linux implementation of native-dialog requires either Zenity or Kdialog to be installed.
-Otherwise you'll get a `No Implementation` error.
+The implementation for Linux and BSD requires either Zenity or Kdialog being installed; otherwise the `MissingDep` error will occur.